PavanRangani/docs/docs/prd/communication/browse.md

 - For each meeting shows one table
   - Title: Shows as table title
-  - Schedule on or Completed on date
-    - Shows in bracket after meeting name
-    - If meeting is completed, shows Completed On.
-Otherwise shows Scheduled on.
+  - Title should be shown as {Scheduled Date and Completed Date}, {Title} (by {Meeting creater (name of the user who created this note) name})
     - If schedule date is already passed, shows it in red
   - Project
     - Project name is shown if its other than `General`
   - Table columns:
     - Attendees
       - Each record will be shown in separate line
       - Shows normal contact first and then Clarius contacts.
 In both group contacts will be sorted in alphabetical order
     - Agenda topics:
       - Each record will be shown in separate line
       - Shows sections in same order in which it was added in meeting.